noahgrant/resourcerer/README.md

 1. **ResourceKeys**.
 These are the keys added to the `ModelMap` (discussed above in the introduction) that link to your model constructors.
 They are passed to the executor functions and are used to tell the hook or HOC which resources to request.

 1. **Executor Function**.
 The executor function is a function that both the hook and HOC accept that declaratively describes which resources to request and with what config options.
+In these docs you'll often see it assigned to a variable called `getResources`.
 It accepts `ResourceKeys` and `props` as arguments and may look like, as we'll explore in an example later:

     ```js
     const getResources = ({USER}, props) => ({[USER]: {options: {userId: props.id}}});